slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Everybody has a secret world inside of them.
 I mean everybody.
 All of the people in the whole world, I mean everybody — no matter how dull and boring they are on the outside.
 Inside them they’ve all got unimaginable, magnificent, wonderful, stupid, amazing worlds...
 Not just one world.
 Hundreds of them.
 Thousands, maybe."
 -- Neil Gaiman [1960]*

+> *"People aren’t either wicked or noble.
+They’re like chef’s salads, with good things and bad things chopped and mixed together in a vinaigrette of confusion and conflict."
+-- Lemony Snicket [1970]*

+> *"I always worried someone would notice me, and then when no one did, I felt lonely."
+-- Curtis Sittenfeld [1975]*

 > *"How to write compelling characters?
 It’s easy, just make them contradictions.
 To be human is to be a contradiction."
--- Unknown*

-> *"I always worried someone would notice me, and then when no one did, I felt lonely."
--- Curtis Sittenfeld*

-> *"People aren’t either wicked or noble.
-They’re like chef’s salads, with good things and bad things chopped and mixed together in a vinaigrette of confusion and conflict."
--- Lemony Snicket*
+-- Unknown *

 > *"If there is one thing you can count on, it’s human greed.
 And I’m not pretending I’m above it myself."
--- Unknown*
+-- Unknown *

 > *"The three brick masons.
 When the first man was asked what he was building, he answered gruffly, without even raising his eyes from his work, «I’m laying bricks».
 The second man replied, «I’m building a wall».
 But the third man said enthusiastically and with obvious pride, «I’m building a cathedral»."
--- Unknown*
+-- Unknown *

 > *"The forest was shrinking, but the trees kept voting for the axe, for the axe was clever and convinced the trees that because his handle was made of wood, he was one of them."
--- Unknown*
+-- Unknown *

 > *"Monkeys are superior to man in this: when a monkey looks into a mirror, he sees a monkey."
--- Chazal*
+-- Chazal *

 > *"There is no exception to the rule that everybody likes to be an exception to the rule."
--- Malcolm Forbes*
+-- Malcolm Forbes *

-> *"I can’t understand why a person will take a year or two to write a novel when he can easily buy one for a few dollars."
--- Fred Allen*

 > *"People aren’t getting crazier.
 Crazy people are getting louder."
 -- g_s_bhogal@x*